2120 L Street NW, Ste. 530, Washington, DC 20037

 Upon completion of the ATLS course participants may receive up to 16 Continuing Medical Education (CME) hours for a full certification.

-After you register, roughly two weeks prior to the class, you will be sent a link to the online student portal from ACS, including access to the eBook.
-You are required to complete the Pre-Test with a score of at least 75% prior to day 1.
+Prerequisites: You are required to complete the Pre-Test with a score of at least 75% prior to day 1.
 You will not be admitted if you have not completed the Pre-Test in the ATLS student portal.

 - Physical Requirements